tagucci/pythonrouge/README.md

 ./reference_path/summaryA.3.txt
 ./reference_path/summaryA.4.txt

 File name of reference summaries should be same as the system summary.
-In this case, system file is "summaryA.txt" and reference files should have "summaryA" in their file names.
+In this case, system file is "summaryA.txt" and reference files should have "summaryA" in file names.
 ```

 After putting system/reference files as above, you can evaluate ROUGE metrics as blow.